Models of disability: Radical model

 In the radical model, disability as a category is socially constructed, and was created for the purposes of capitalism and white supremacy.
 The radical model acknowledges that disabled people do not, in practice, control the definition of disability, and so "disability" is anyone who has been identified by the relevant political powers as disabled.

 The radical model, like the cultural model, pays attention to the social forces that shape the category of disability.
 It also views "impairment" and "disability" to be equally socially constructed.
 The radical model focuses on the intersectional aspects of how disability is socially constructed.
 For example, how the modern concept of intelligence was created by race science to position Black people as inherently feeble-minded and hence disabled.
-Which in turn is important for understanding how special education in the United States was expanded after Brown v Board as a means to maintain racial school segregation.
+Which in turn is important for understanding how special education in the United States was expanded after Brown v.
+Board of Education as a means to maintain racial school segregation.

 The radical model posits that disability cannot be neatly separated from other categories of oppression such as class, race, ethnicity, sexual orientation, and gender.
 It shifts the focus from disability rights to disability justice.

 The radical model posits there is nothing inherently wrong with disabled people: Deaf people are a linguistic minority, certain groups of disabled people think differently, people with mobility disabilities move differently, et cetera.

 The end goal of the radical model is a world without kyriarchy.
 The radical model is explicitly anti-capitalist, anti-racist, anti-colonial, feminist, and queer liberationist.
 Politically it is often associated with socialism and anarchism.